-Importation of BTV vaccines is subject to the issuing of import permit(s) from DAFF Biosecurity, part of the Australian Government Department of Agriculture, Fisheries and Forestry.
+Importation of bluetongue vaccines is subject to the issuing of import permit(s) from the Australian Government Department of Agriculture.
 Supply and use of the vaccine in Australia will require an emergency permit and consent to import from the Australian Pesticides and Veterinary Medicines Authority.
-Importation, distribution, use and disposal of a vaccine that is a genetically modified organism must also be licensed by the Office of the Gene Technology Regulator or permitted under an Emergency Dealing Determination by the minister responsible for gene technology.
+Importation, distribution, use and disposal of a vaccine that is a genetically modified organism must also be licensed by the Office of the Gene Technology Regulator, or permitted under an Emergency Dealing Determination by the minister responsible for gene technology, or other relevant and appropriate processes.

 Vaccination will be approved by the NMG based on the recommendation of the CCEAD.